thrinath500/account-manager/README.md

 ThreadLocal maintaining Idempotency acroos same requests [RequestContainer.class]
 2. Reentrant lock is used for handling critical sections in concurrent scenarios [Account.class]

+### Libraries used
+1. Dropwizard - For REST
+2. Guice - Dependency Injection
+3. Guava - Collection utilties
+4. Lombok - Auto generate code
+5. Junit - Test cases.
+Intentionally not used Mockito & PowerMockito Frameworks, to keep it lightweight

 ### Build steps:
 Maven project.
-Uses dependncy management to maintain the same versions across all child modules
+Uses dependncy management to maintain the same versions across all child modules Whole project is bundled into one single jar using shade plugin JDK version is 1.8

 ```sh
 git clone git@github.com:thrinath500/account-manager.git